Omid Ebrahimi

-Omid Ebrahimi (امید ابراهیمی; born 16 September 1987) is an Iranian footballer who plays for Al-Shamal as a defensive midfielder.
+Omid Ebrahimi (امید ابراهیمی; born 16 September 1987) is an Iranian footballer who plays for Lusail SC on loan from Al-Shamal as a defensive midfielder.

 Early years

 Omid Ebrahimi was born in Zarandin-e Sofla, a village located in Neka County.

 Club career

 Omid Ebrahimi was discovered by Amir Ghalenoei in 2011.
 He started his career in Esteghlal Dargahan.
 He joined Sepahan in 2010 after spending the previous season at Shahrdari Bandar Abbas in the Azadegan League.
 Ebrahimi's first competitive appearance came in the Iran Pro League match against Rah Ahan on 27 July 2010, where he played the full 90 minutes.

 On 10 June 2014, Ebrahimi signed a two-year contract with Esteghlal.
 He spent an excellent career in Blues of the Capital and selected as the best midfielder of Persian Gulf Pro League in 2015–16 and 2016–17 seasons and also became the best goalscorer among midfielders in the history of Esteghlal.